 And as such, even though the sale of the house may not go through, the buyer may still be required to pay the real estate agent their commission.

 The Risks of Signing an Exclusive Contract with a Real Estate Agent

 It is important to keep in mind that some real estate agents will not even ask the buyer to sign the exclusive contract with them – in which case, it may be solely on the buyer to decide.

 However, if the buyer does decide to sign, it is important to keep in mind a few things.
 Firstly, the agreement usually lasts 90 days, and even though the buyer is allowed to ask for a shorter term of 30 or even fewer days, real estate agents will often refuse.

 This is mainly because the agent risks putting the buyer on the right path to finding a potential buyer and then being fired before achieving their sale commission.
 The buyer is also not allowed to ask another broker to show the home or property.

 The buyer can, however, still buy without an agent.
 It does have its disadvantage – the real estate agent is still entitled to their commission, even if the sale was achieved without their help.
+If any disputes arise, they can be brought to the small claims court.
 Essentially, the contract represents an exclusive right for the agent to gain their commission if they have succeeded in their work.

 Additionally, keep in mind these contracts tend to be largely bilateral – meaning that both the real estate agent and the buyer must agree to end the contract while it is still active.
 One party cannot simply leave the other without the second party’s consent.